iov-one/cosmos-sdk/docs/architecture/adr-033-signed-message.md

 - fee gaz should be equal to 0
 - fee amount should be an empty array

-Inside the message with the type **MsgSignText**,  we can put inside a text message and the address of the signer.
+Inside the message with the type **MsgSignText**,  we put inside a text message and the address of the signer.

 ### For SIGN_MODE_LEGACY_AMINO